How to stuff up your employee onboarding experience? Learn from these painful first-day experiences.

 According to research by Office Vibe, having a buddy is an essential aspect of an excellent work-life for 70% of personnel.
 Furthermore, 50% of employees with a work-best buddy report feeling a better connection to their company.
 As a result, if one of your workers departs, your remaining personnel’s culture and dedication to the company and their position in it may suffer.

 Inadequate onboarding and the resulting increase in turnover indicate that a company has not developed a work culture.
 Creating a brand among employees and fostering pride can only be accomplished when personnel stay with an organization long.
 There aren’t enough ‘role models’ for new workers to look up to when turnover is equally high across departments.

 This may appear to be a catch-22 scenario since loyal workers are required to create a work culture, yet such a culture can only be made if adequate, reliable employees exist.
 Building a work culture from the top down is the best way to go.
 To achieve a company-wide improvement in dependability and employer brand perception, managers must be encouraged to adopt better work routines among their employees and improve onboarding processes at the team level.

 8. New employees who aren’t linked don’t perform well

 Have you ever been instructed to “sink or swim” after being tossed into the deep end?
-It’s a nice story at the dinner table, but it’s not good for the company or the new employee.
+It’s a nice story at the dinner table but not good for the company or the new employee.
 Dropping a procedure document on their desks and ordering them to get to work is unlikely to inspire brilliance.
 Even self-starters and go-getters require guidance to understand your procedures and software thoroughly.

 Executives must plan and implement onboarding with similar enthusiasm to product launches and sales pitches.
 Next time, take some time to consider your existing procedure and how it may be improved.
 Rather than focusing on what you can’t afford, consider what you can’t afford to lose.